 As seen in the above-referenced CalculatedRisk post:

-The net worth of households and nonprofits rose to $100.8 trillion during the first quarter of 2018.
-The value of directly and indirectly held corporate equities decreased $0.4 trillion and the value of real estate increased $0.5 trillion.
+The net worth of households and nonprofits fell to $110.8 trillion during the first quarter of 2020.
+The value of directly and indirectly held corporate equities decreased $7.8 trillion and the value of real estate increased $0.4 trillion.

 As I have written in previous posts concerning this Household Net Worth (as a percent of GDP) topic: